Arno65/Advent-of-Code-2022/README.md

 Day 1 has solutions in Haskell and Lisp.\
 I also did the Infi quest on day 1 in Haskell.

-Day 2 has solutions in Haskell.
+Day 2 has solutions in Haskell and Python.

 Day 3 has solutions in Haskell.